racket/rhombus/design/naming/namespace.md

 Namespace Extension
 -------------------

-> Note: not implemented, yet, but it seems like this could work.

 As an alternative putting definitions in the body of a `namespace` form, a namespace can be extended by using a dotted name with a definition form like `val`: